syncfusion-content/wpf-docs/wpf/Charts/ScaleBreaks.md

 ---
 layout: post
-title: Syncfusion Scale Breaks
+title: Scale Breaks in WPF Charts control | Syncfusion
-description: Scale Breaks support for SfChart
+description: Learn here all about Scale Breaks support in Syncfusion WPF Charts (SfChart) control and more.
 platform: wpf
 control: SfChart
 documentation: ug
 ---
-# Scale Breaks
+# Scale Breaks in WPF Charts (SfChart)

 Scale break is a stripe drawn in the chart area to denote the break in the continuity of data points.
 Scale breaks are useful when there is a large difference in the data points.
 Scale break allows you to have different ranges on the same axis to visualize the data effectively.